-With five minutes remaining Maghera thought they had found the clinching score as sharp shooter from the placed ball; Peter McCullagh sent a long range free to the net – St. Pat’s celebrations were abruptly cut short however as referee Cathair Cunning spotted a square ball and disallowed the goal.
+With five minutes remaining Maghera thought they had found the clinching score as sharp shooter from the placed ball; Peter McCullagh sent a long range free to the net – St. Patrick’s celebrations were abruptly cut short however as referee Cathair Cunning spotted a square ball and disallowed the goal.

 St. Mary’s pressed on and captain Fionn Mervyn converted a free to reduce the score to the bare minimum.

 Maghera held their slender lead until the second minute of injury-time when Dubhaltach Wilson was brought to ground – under immense pressure Wilson kept his cool and converted to level the scores at 2-10 to 3-07.

 Both sides had chances to win the game in the dying embers of added time though were off target as a thrilling contest headed to a gruelling 20 minutes of extra-time.